SGodinez92/SPM/README.md

 - Includes all of the files and information related to the code of the StringPanelLin

 Model folder
-- Includes all of the files for the creation of the model discussed in the referenced paper above
+- Includes all of the files for the creation of the model discussed in the paper referenced above

+Please, if using this code or element, give proper credit where it's due.

 Should any comments or questions arise, send them to the following emails: